 Nanotechnology is revolutionizing soil pest control by enhancing the efficacy, stability, and targeted delivery of microbial biopesticides.
 One of the most promising applications is nano-encapsulation, which involves enclosing microbial biopesticides within nanoparticles to shield them from environmental stressors such as UV radiation, desiccation, and temperature fluctuations.
 This protective mechanism extends the shelf life of beneficial microbes and ensures their gradual, sustained release in soil ecosystems.
-For example, nano-encapsulated Bacillus thuringiensis (Bt) spores have demonstrated enhanced stability and prolonged insecticidal activity against rootworms, a major soil pest (Jalali et al., 2023).
+For example, nano-encapsulated B. thuringiensis (Bt) spores have demonstrated enhanced stability and prolonged insecticidal activity against rootworms, a major soil pest (Jalali et al., 2023).
 Another cutting-edge approach is targeted delivery systems, which use nanocarriers such as liposomes, polymeric nanoparticles, and silica-based nanocarriers to transport microbial agents precisely to pest-infested zones.
 This minimizes environmental losses and enhances pest control efficiency.
-For instance, nano-carrier formulations of Metarhizium anisopliae conidia have shown significantly improved delivery to white grubs in soil, leading to higher infection rates and increased mortality (Wu et al.,2021).
+For instance, nano-carrier formulations of M. anisopliae conidia have shown significantly improved delivery to white grubs in soil, leading to higher infection rates and increased mortality (Wu et al.,2021).
 Furthermore, nano-formulations of microbial metabolites such as chitinases and proteases have been developed to enhance their penetration and degradation of insect cuticles.
 Nano-chitinase derived from microbial sources has demonstrated superior efficacy in breaking down the chitin-rich exoskeletons of soil-dwelling pests, providing improved control over root-feeding insects like wireworms and nematodes.
 Additionally, nanoparticle-based stimulants can be used to boost microbial activity in the soil, improving their colonization and persistence in pest-rich environments.
 Advances in nano-biohybrid materials, where beneficial microbes are integrated with nanomaterials to enhance their stress resistance and biocontrol efficiency, further highlight the potential of nanotechnology in sustainable pest management (Ismail et al.,2024).
 Nanotechnology significantly enhances pest control through the integration of nanoparticles as adjuvants and smart delivery systems, improving the efficiency and precision of microbial biopesticides.
 Metallic nanoparticles, such as silver (Ag), copper (Cu), and zinc oxide (ZnO), can be combined with microbial agents to amplify their antimicrobial and insecticidal properties.
-For example, silver nanoparticles (AgNPs) synergize with entomopathogenic fungi like Beauveria bassiana, boosting their pathogenicity against soil pests such as wireworms by disrupting insect cuticles and enhancing fungal penetration (Shahid et al.,2021).
-Additionally, iron oxide nanoparticles (Fe3O4NPs) improve the adhesion of Beauveria bassiana spores to insect cuticles, increasing infection rates and mortality in root pests.
+For example, silver nanoparticles (AgNPs) synergize with entomopathogenic fungi like B. bassiana, boosting their pathogenicity against soil pests such as wireworms by disrupting insect cuticles and enhancing fungal penetration (Shahid et al.,2021).
+Additionally, iron oxide nanoparticles (Fe3O4NPs) improve the adhesion of B. bassiana spores to insect cuticles, increasing infection rates and mortality in root pests.
 Another promising innovation is the development of smart delivery systems, which employ stimuli-responsive nanoparticles to release microbial agents or insecticidal metabolites in response to specific environmental triggers, such as pest exudates, pH fluctuations, or temperature changes (Ma et al., 2024).
 For example, pH-responsive nanoparticles can release Trichoderma spores in alkaline soils where soil pests like root-feeding beetle larvae are most active, ensuring targeted pest suppression.
 Temperature-sensitive nanocarriers have also been explored to activate microbial biopesticides in response to seasonal temperature shifts, optimizing biocontrol agent deployment.
 Furthermore, nano-biofungicides offer dual protection against soil pests and pathogens.
 Nano-formulated Trichoderma spp. exhibit enhanced soil colonization and protection against both insect pests and fungal diseases, making them valuable for integrated pest and disease management (Wu et al.,2023).
-Chitosan nanoparticles, derived from microbial sources, serve as both biopesticides and protective carriers for microbial agents such as Bacillus thuringiensis (Bt), improving persistence and targeted action against soil-dwelling grubs and nematodes.
+Chitosan nanoparticles, derived from microbial sources, serve as both biopesticides and protective carriers for microbial agents such as B. thuringiensis (Bt), improving persistence and targeted action against soil-dwelling grubs and nematodes.

 Enhancing efficiency of entomopathogens using nanoparticles